openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofColor fgColor = lightColor;
 	fgColor.lerp(darkColor, percent);

-Then use `bgColor` when you call `ofSetColor` before drawing the transparent rectangle, and use `fgColor` when you call `ofSetColor` for your rectangle outlines.
+Then use `bgColor` when we call `ofSetColor` before drawing the transparent rectangle, and use `fgColor` when we call `ofSetColor` for our rectangle outlines.

 ![Animated Contrast Reversing Spiral](images/intrographics_animatedspiralcontrastreverse.png "Spiral animated with a trail effect where the contrast reverses over time")